hazae41/asn1/README.md

 ### Current features
 - 100% TypeScript and ESM
-- Zero-copy reading and writing
-- DER decoding and encoding
 - No external dependency
-- Unit tested
+- Zero-copy DER encoding and decoding
+- Almost all universal triplets
+- Implicit and explicit tagged types

+### Upcoming features
+- More string types

 ### Usage